AMAZON JUNGLE, ECUADOR, 2002

 AMAZON JUNGLE, ECUADOR, 2001

-ride became increasingly bumpy but I was too engrossed with the beauty below.
+ride became increasingly bumpy but I didn't notice.
+I was too engrossed with the beauty below.
 An ominous silence suddenly filled our cabin.
 When I looked up, without warning, a dark wall of thunderclouds loomed before us.

 We entered into the turbulence with hushed anticipation.
 Visibility was practically nil, and the hammering of the rain against the fuselage became deafening.
 It felt like we were submerged underwater.
 Our little plane bounced around in the darkness like a toy, the propeller fighting to pierce the turbulence.
 I clutched my seat, terrified, as we began to lose our sense of direction.
 As the world spun about me, I realized that our journey to the rainforest might end in disaster at any moment.